Understanding the Differences Between Contact Dermatitis and Atopic Dermatitis

 Dermatitis comes in different forms, two of the most common being contact dermatitis and atopic dermatitis.

-Contact dermatitis is a skin reaction caused by direct contact with an irritant or allergenic material.
-Symptoms may be red, itchy skin that usually appears on exposed areas of skin.
-The most common allergens are nickel, chemicals present in certain detergents and even in certain foods.
-To avoid contact dermatitis, it is recommended to avoid all contact with irritating sources, and to use products suitable for the sensitive skin of children but also older ones.
+Contact dermatitis is a skin reaction caused by direct contact with an irritant or allergen.
+Symptoms can include redness and itching, usually appearing on exposed areas of skin.
+The most common allergens are nickel, chemicals found in certain detergents, and certain foods.
+To prevent contact dermatitis, it is recommended to avoid contact with irritants and to use products suitable for the sensitive skin of both children and adults.

 What are the best treatment approaches?